Irvine, California: Sports

 Irvine is home to USA Water Polo, the national governing body of the sport of water polo.

 Irvine is home to Orange County SC, a professional soccer team who is a member of the USL Championship.
 The team plays its home matches at Championship Soccer Stadium, located inside Great Park.

+Irvine hosted the 2010 Pan Pacific Swimming Championships and will host the 2026 Pan Pacific Swimming Championships.
+Both editions of the Pan Pacific Swimming Championships use the William Woollett Jr. Aquatics Center.

 Parks and recreation

 Community parks in Irvine have public facilities located on each site, and neighborhood parks provide open space and some recreational amenities within the various villages of Irvine.

 Northwood Community Park features the Northwood Gratitude and Honor Memorial, a memorial to U.S. soldiers who died in the Iraq War and the War in Afghanistan, and the first memorial in the United States built before the wars ended.